Floorp-Projects/Floorp/mobile/android/android-components/components/service/firefox-accounts/README.md

 accountManager.registerForSyncEvents(syncObserver, owner = this, autoPause = true)

-// Observe incoming device events (e.g. SEND_TAB events from other devices). accountManager.registerForDeviceEvents(deviceEventsObserver, owner = this, autoPause = true)
+// Observe incoming device events (e.g. SEND_TAB events from other devices).
+// Note that since device is configured with a SEND_TAB capability, device constellation will be
+// automatically updated during any account initialization flow (restore, login, sign-up, recovery).
+// It is up to the application to keep it up-to-date beyond that.
+// See `account.deviceConstellation().refreshDeviceStateAsync()`.
+accountManager.registerForDeviceEvents(deviceEventsObserver, owner = this, autoPause = true)

 // Now that all of the observers we care about are registered, kick off the account manager.